bkhanal-11/bkhanal-11/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on the integration of Quantization & Pruning algorithms while fine-tuning LLMs.
+- 🔭 I’m currently working on the integration of Multimodel Large Language Models for photography applications.
 - 🌱 I’m currently learning about Multi-Agent Systems.
 - 👯 I’m looking to collaborate on Computer Vision, NLP projects, and any other AI-related projects.
 - 💬 Ask me about anything.